headhsu2568/SimplePHPBench/README.md

 SimplePHPBench v0.5
 ===================

-A simple PHP execution time benchmark
+A simple benchmark tool for PHP

 Quick Start
 -----------